peffjepin/portfolio-site/README.md

 # the development deployment uses an in memory sqlite backend, though it could be told to use MySQL
 sitectl -A mysql.address -U mysql.user deploy -d

+# update a production app to the latest version in the git repo
+sitectl kill
+sudo sitectl update
+sitectl deploy -p
 ```